What’s the Difference Between WordPress.com and WordPress.org?

 What is WordPress.org?

-Here’s where things get exciting!
-WordPress.org (also called self-hosted WordPress) gives you complete control over your website.
+That includes where it’s hosted, what features it has, and how it looks.
 You’ll need to handle a few things yourself, like getting a domain name (I use and recommend Namecheap) and choosing a hosting provider.

 Benefits of Self-Hosted WordPress